Joe Warren (fighter): Greco-Roman wrestling career

 Warren practiced freestyle wrestling before switching to Greco-Roman.
-He began his career at East Kentwood High School in Kentwood, Michigan, where he placed three times in Division One, with one state championship coming during his senior year.
+He began his career at East Kentwood High School in Kentwood, Michigan, where he placed three times in MHSAA Division One, winning a state championship his senior year.
 He wrestled collegiatly for the University of Michigan, where he was an NCAA wrestling All-American.

 He won the 60 kg division of men's Greco-Roman wrestling at the 2006 FILA Wrestling World Championships.
 Other accomplishments include 6th at the 2000 World University Championship at 63 kg, 9th at the 2005 FILA Wrestling World Championships, 1st at the 2006 Pan American Championship and 1st at the 2007 World Cup, all at 60 kg.
 In 2007 he missed the Pan American Games at Rio de Janeiro because of positive test for cannabis.
 In 2008 he got a two years ban from international wrestling competition and missed the 2008 Summer Olympics.

 On December 18, 2010, it was reported that Warren would be making a return to wrestling, to try to qualify for the 2012 Summer Olympics in London.
 Warren would lose at the 2012 U.S. Olympic Trials, but would serve as a training partner/coach for the U.S. at the 2012 Olympic Games.